SushantGagneja/Neural-Network/README.md

-# MNIST Neural Network In x86-64 Assembly
+# MNIST Neural Network in x86-64 Assembly

 This repository is a handwritten digit classifier built almost entirely in x86-64 assembly.